loginvijayan/ai-agent2agent/estore/README.md

-# estore Service – Getting Started
+# Estore Service – Getting Started

 This module is part of the **ai-agent2agent** multi-module Maven project.
 The **estore** service provides Spring Boot–based API endpoints and integrates with Spring AI components.